mohChi501/gps_mapper/README.md

 # gps_mapper
 record, label, and edit gps points

+A lightweight, mobile-first HTML/JS app for mapping bus stops from a smartphone.
+Record GPS points with optional name, description, and a photo captured from the device camera or uploaded from storage.
+Visualize points on a Leaflet map, merge GTFS schedule data, validate and delete points on the map, and export two text files (one with image filenames).

+---
 ## Features
 1. Record GPS locations with optional stop name, description, and photo (camera capture or upload).
 2. Photo capture uses the rear camera hint (`capture="environment"`) and is processed entirely in the browser.